Hanging fast bits

 Central Missouri Sales Company, Sedalia

-Deeds filed to record changes
+Deeds record changes

 in property ownership

 The following changes in property ownership were filed recently with the Moniteau County Recorder of Deeds.
 This report is a brief description of the deeds filed with the recorder.
 For a complete description of the properties visit the recorder's office at the Moniteau County Courthouse in California.